WordPress Plugin v2

 Transformations

-Here's how to configure a global transformation that adds a Cloudinary logo overlay using the Custom transformation field:
+Here's an example of how to configure a global transformation that adds a Cloudinary logo overlay to all images:

 Transformation hierarchy